Evanescence: 2019–2023: The Bitter Truth

 On April 17, 2020, the band announced the title of their new album, The Bitter Truth, along with the artwork.
 The album's first single, "Wasted on You", was released on April 24 along with a music video.
 The music video was directed by P. R. Brown and included shots of the band members, at home due to the pandemic.
 The second single, "The Game Is Over", was released on July 1.
 "Use My Voice", the album's third single, was released on August 14.
-It features vocal contributions from Lzzy Hale, Taylor Momsen, and Sharon den Adel, and was used in a HeadCount campaign to encourage Americans to vote in the United States presidential election.
+It features backing vocals from Lzzy Hale, Lindsey Stirling, Taylor Momsen, Deena Jakoub, and Sharon den Adel, and was used in a HeadCount campaign to encourage Americans to vote in the United States presidential election.

-On December 4, 2020, it was announced the album would be released on March 26, 2021, and contain 12 tracks, including Evanescence outtake "Take Cover".
+On December 4, 2020, it was announced that the album would be released on March 26, 2021, and contain 12 tracks, including Evanescence outtake "Take Cover".
 Along with the album's pre-order, the fourth single, "Yeah Right", was released as an instant grab.
 On March 5, 2021, the band released the fifth single, "Better Without You".
 The song touches upon Lee's struggle in the music industry.
-Lee said in a Kerrang! cover story that she considers The Bitter Truth their fourth album, and not 2017's Synthesis, though it is the fifth album overall.
+A Kerrang! cover story stated that Lee considers The Bitter Truth their fourth album, not 2017's Synthesis, though it is the fifth album overall.

 Evanescence and Halestorm's US tour was announced in May 2021 for the fall.
 The tour began on November 5, 2021, with the last city stop set for December 18, 2021.
 More dates were added in September 2021.
 In December 2021, the last five shows were rescheduled due to COVID-19 cases within the band's touring camp, with the tour completed in January 2022.
 Evanescence was voted by Revolver readers one of the top five live bands of 2021, with Revolver stating that The Bitter Truth "wasn't just a return for Evanescence — it was a rebirth."

 In February 2022, "Bring Me to Life"'s music video surpassed 1 billion views on YouTube.
-In May 2022, the band announced that it parted ways with guitarist Jen Majura, and longtime bassist Tim McCord would switch to guitar while Emma Anzai of Sick Puppies would join as their new bassist.
+In May 2022, the band announced that it parted ways with guitarist Jen Majura, and longtime bassist Tim McCord would return to his natural guitar while Emma Anzai of Sick Puppies would join as their new bassist.
 On July 15, 2022, Evanescence headlined the Rock Fest festival.